GLACIS·US state AI laws·Colorado·Updated June 2026

 For healthcare vendors

-Healthcare AI teams have specific statutory hooks under the Colorado AI Act.
-An AI system is more likely to be high-risk when it makes, or is a substantial factor in making, consequential decisions about:
+Healthcare AI teams have specific hooks under SB 26-189.
+Clinical technology is more likely to be covered ADMT when it materially influences consequential decisions about:

-Whether a given clinical workflow qualifies turns on the facts.
-The closer the system is to access, cost, coverage, or other consequential decisions, the stronger the case for treating it as high-risk.
-Vendors building or substantially modifying these systems act as developers; health systems and payers using them to make consequential decisions act as deployers.
+Whether a given clinical workflow qualifies turns on the facts — and the law provides a deemed-compliance carve-out for HIPAA-governed activity and FDA-regulated devices, so much routine clinical AI may sit outside scope.
+The closer a system is to access, cost, or coverage decisions, the more likely it is covered.
+Vendors building or substantially modifying these systems act as developers; health systems and payers using them to materially influence consequential decisions act as deployers.
 Many organizations will be both.

 Compliance roadmap